edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 If you are asked to cease the activity and/or shut the lab then please follow these instructions and contact the directors.

-Operating outwith this policy is at your own risk and members will be responsible for their own actions including any fines or penalties imposed (e.g. if found to be using the lab for a large social gathering).
+Operating outwith this policy is at your own risk and members will be responsible for their own actions including any fines or penalties imposed (e.g. if found to be using the lab for a social gathering).

 After Your Visit
 ^^^^^^^^^^^^^^^^